 And now…Another album!
 Taylor Swift announced today (12/10/20) a “sister” album to Folklore called Evermore.

 The full album (minus bonus tracks) was released 12/11/20, two days before her 31st birthday.
 It’s not an album of leftovers from Folklore.
 It’s another collection of high quality songs in a similar style, and with expanded instrumentation.

-Sales and streaming of Evermore made it her 8th album in a row to debut at #1 on Billboard’s Top 200 albums (during 2021, she added two more albums that debuted at #1, for a total of 10).
+Sales and streaming of Evermore made it her 8th album in a row to debut at #1 on Billboard’s Top 200 albums (Update: As of 2023, she added three more albums that debuted at #1, for a total of 12. #13 will be 1989 (Taylor’s Version) 10/27/23.)
 The single “Willow” went to #1 on the Hot 100 singles chart, while the song “No Body, No Crime” debuted at #2 on the Hot Country chart.
-All 15 tracks on the album made it into the top 18 songs streaming on Spotify.
-First week album sales surpassed one-million worldwide, and streaming surpassed a half-billion!

 The popularity of Evermore actually pulled Folklore back up to the #2 position on the Album Sales chart.
 It’s an extreme rarity for an artist to hold the top two positions.
 Surprise: Evermore returned to #1 in June, 2021 when the Vinyl album was released.